andrei-pmbcn/faith/src/encounter/README.md

 templates for other rules (using the `<copyById>` tag) have a string-based id.
-The id may not be `getByName`, `getByClasses` or `_defaults` because these are used by certain code in the engine, but you should not be using pascal case (e.g. 'thisIsPascalCase') or underlines for ids to begin with.
+The id may not be `getByName`, `getByClasses` or `_defaults` because these are used by certain code in the engine, but you should not be using camel case (e.g. 'thisIsCamelCase') or underlines for ids to begin with.

 All top-level rules, i.e. rules that are the direct children of a `<ruleset>` tag, must have a unique id.
 Top-level `<...Condition>`,